lubarrda/CS50W-Capstone-Atento/README.md

 ## Distinctiveness and Complexity

-Within this hub, the `atento_care` app seamlessly bridges the frontend and backend, underscoring the project's multifaceted complexity through meticulous data synchronization and robust integrity.
+Within Atento, the `atento_care` app seamlessly bridges the frontend and backend, underscoring the project's multifaceted complexity through meticulous data synchronization and robust integrity.
 Nested within `atento_care` is the `doctor-appointment-manager` module, crafted with React, which further augments user interactivity and efficiency.
 The project adheres to the best practices of software development, ensuring scalability and reliability.
 The `atento_care` app emerges as a specialized healthcare solution:

 - **Doctors**:
   - Through `atento_care`, doctors can effortlessly set and manage their availability.